Skip to Main Content

 As well, provide explicit information on what is acceptable and what is not regarding: tools and resources; collaboration, and the use of note-sharing sites.

-For assistance with creating assessments, review the resources and advice on Learning Design and Support Team's Assessment Bank.
+For assistance with creating assessments, review the resources and advice on Learning Design and Support Team's Designing Assessments.

 • Use the Respondus feature, and ask students to show their OneCard (or other government ID) to reduce instances of impersonation by using Respondus Monitor online proctoring tool.